- Cerebrium

 is the data you would send to your model.
 This would usually be

-some 2D/3D array for vision models or single lists for XGBoost models.
+some numerical 2D/3D array for typical models, or a list of strings for a language model.
 You may

 feed an ndarray